 Credit cards and travellers’ cheques are not widely accepted in Malawi.
 The number of ATMs in Malawi is increasing and accept some Australian cards.
 However, ATMs often run out of cash and should not be relied upon as a means of accessing cash in Malawi The US dollar is the most widely accepted currency for exchange.
 You should check with your accommodation provider or tour operator on the best methods of payment before your arrival.

 Travellers are required to declare all foreign currency, regardless of the amount, when entering and leaving Malawi.
 There are limits on the export of local and foreign currency.
 Any amount in excess of the limit will be confiscated at the point of departure.
-The limit of currency export does not apply to currency declared at entry.
+The limits on currency export do not apply to currency declared at entry.
 Australians wishing to export currency are advised to seek advice from Malawian authorities.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or notify the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Shortages of petrol and diesel have occurred in Malawi in the past.
 Travellers to Malawi should be aware that traffic drives on the left.
 If you intend to remain in Malawi for an extended period, you are expected to obtain a locally issued driver’s licence.
 There are no roadside assistance networks for stranded drivers in Malawi.

 Driving in Malawi is dangerous due to poor road conditions, poorly maintained vehicles and inadequate street lighting.
 Road traffic accidents are a common cause of death for travellers to Malawi.
 Additional safety risks include: pedestrians and animals that stray onto roads, vehicles travelling at night without lights and vehicles abandoned on roads.
 We strongly advise against driving at night unless unavoidable.
 For further advice, see our road travel page.